elm-community/guidelines/README.md

 ### Owners

-For your information, the 'owner' of elm-community (in Github terms) is
-@rgrempel.
-So, feel free to contact me if there are things that need to be done that require an 'owner'.
+Open an issue on this repo if you need to speak to an owner.

 ## Documentation for Maintainers